Remember (2015 film): Plot

 Zev travels to Boise, and arrives at the house of the third Rudy Kurlander in Bruneau, Idaho.
 His son, John, an Idaho state trooper, tells Zev that his father died three months ago.
 John, who thinks Zev is an old friend of his father's from the war, shows him his father's Nazi memorabilia but reveals, after several glasses of whiskey, that his father was only a boy and a cook during the war.
-When John, who is a neo-Nazi, sees Zev's tattoo and realizes he is Jewish, he becomes enraged and lets loose his German shepherd, Eva, named after Eva Braun.
+When John, who is a neo-Nazi, sees Zev's tattoo and realizes he is Jewish, he becomes enraged and lets loose his German shepherd, Eva (aptly named after Eva Braun).
 Zev shoots the dog and then John in self-defense, collapses in exhaustion on John's bed and leaves the house in the morning.

 In Reno, Nevada, Zev falls in the street and is taken to the hospital, which contacts his relieved son, who travels to Reno.
 After a young girl reads his letter to him, Zev leaves for South Lake Tahoe, California by taxi.
 After a night in a hotel where Zev is forced to use his credit card, he arrives at the home of the fourth Rudy Kurlander and his family, and recognizes him from his voice as the Auschwitz Blockführer.
+Rudy is happy to see Zev and greets him very warmly.
 Zev's son, who traced him through his credit card and then the taxi service, arrives to witness Zev threatening to shoot Rudy's granddaughter unless he confesses "the truth" to everyone.
 Rudy admits to his daughter and granddaughter that he was in the SS and killed "many" people.
-However, he says his real name is Kunibert Sturm — and Zev himself is Otto Wallisch.
-They were both Blockführers, and after the war, tattooed each other to pose as Jewish survivors.
+Rudy admits his real name is Kunibert Sturm, and that Zev is confused: he is actually Otto Wallisch.
+They were both Blockführers, and after the war, tattooed each other with consecutive numbers to pose as Jewish survivors.
 Shocked, Zev shoots Sturm and then, declaring "I remember," fatally shoots himself.